refinedev/refine/documentation/docs/api-references/hooks/data/useCreateMany.md

 * Shows notifications after the mutation succeeds or fails.

-* Automatically invalidates `list` queries after the mutation is succesfully run.
+* Automatically invalidates the `list` queries after the mutation is succesfully run.
 [Refer to React Query docs for detailed information &#8594](https://react-query.tanstack.com/guides/invalidations-from-mutations)

 ## Usage

-Let'say we have a resource named `categories`.
+Let's say that we have a resource named `categories`.

 ```ts title="https://api.fake-rest.refine.dev/categories"
 {